liang108/MathPP/README.md

 * Complex Numbers - arithmetic, conjugation

 I did not use the C++ `std::vector` class to practice with dynamic memory issues.
+I got the idea for this project from a book titled "Guide to Scientific Computing with C++" by Pitt-Francis and Whiteley.
+Although the book contains solutions to these problems, I have not looked at them for correctness yet.